lazaronixon/react-native-turbolinks/README.md

     - `icon:` A icon for the action.
     - `button:` A boolean to show action inside menu or in toolbar.
 (Android Only)(Default false).
 - `action`: If action is 'advance', so it will perform a animated push, if "replace" will perform a pop without animation.
 (Default 'advance')
+- `initial`: Should be true on first visit or if you need restart navigation.
+(Default false)

 #### `replaceWith(route)`
 #### `replaceWith(route, tabIndex)`